Databases A to Z

-Newsbank's Daily Herald database is a searchable archive of articles back to 1995.
+Newsbank's Daily Herald database is a searchable archive of articles dating back to 1995.

-eLibrary is a comprehensive research tool designed for the novice user.
-Results can include journal articles, popular magazines, newspaper articles, TV and radio transcripts, photographs, maps, and reference and historical sources.
-Now includes the New York Times, the Washington Post and the Boston Globe.
+The eLibrary database is a comprehensive research tool designed for the novice user.
+Results may include journal articles, popular magazines, newspaper articles, TV and radio transcripts, photographs, maps, and reference and historical sources.
+Now includes The New York Times, Washington Post, and Boston Globe.

 Enciclopedia Estudiantil Hallazgos